- City Administration

 - STRATEGY: specific policy recommendations that will reduce the threat and impact from hazards to Anaheim; these will be carried over the next five years

-- MAINTENANCE: once a plan is in place, we'll continue to update it with new information or strategies
+- MAINTENANCE: with a plan is in place, we'll continue to update it with new information or strategies

 Who prepared the plan?